Fill out the form below and a Beverage License Specialist will reach out about a liquor license soon.

 Depending upon the location and whether it has already been approved for wet zoning, this is another requirement to get approval for alcoholic beverage sales for your intended location.
 Wet zoning approval for either the city of Tampa or the unincorporated portions of Hillsborough County can be a lengthy and onerous process, taking anywhere from one to three months to get approval.
 It is these intricacies and special requirements that our licensing professionals can help walk you through to achieve the right alcoholic beverage license for your business.

-Buying and Selling Liquor Licenses in the Tampa Bay Area
+Buying and Selling Liquor Licenses in Hillsborough County

 The application process for any type of alcoholic beverage license can be long and tedious.
-Whether you’re starting a new restaurant or opening a new location in any one of the above-mentioned counties in Tampa Bay, it can be difficult to find the time to submit a full application.
+Whether you’re starting a new restaurant or opening a new location in any one of the above-mentioned counties in the Tampa Bay area, it can be difficult to find the time to submit a full application.

 Our dedicated team at Beverage License Specialists is able to assist you with our extensive knowledge of the local and state requirements.
 Focus your energy on getting your new restaurant, liquor store, or bar off the ground, and let our licensing experts navigate the application process for you.